mobius-looper/doc-script/content/introduction/example2/_index.md

 +++
-title = "Example 2: Parameters and Functions"
+title = "2: Parameters and Functions"
 +++